To view the Self Determination video in Spanish, Chinese, or other languages, click here.

 The ELARC Local Advisory Committee holds open public meetings.
 Come join us on at our next meeting!
-We have a meeting scheduled for January 29, 2019.
-View the agenda.
-All meetings from 6:00 pm to 8:00 pm in the ELARC Boardroom located at 1000 S. Fremont Ave.
+We have a meeting scheduled for April 2, 2019.
+Agenda coming soon.
+All meetings are from 6:00 pm to 8:00 pm in the ELARC Boardroom located at 1000 South Fremont Ave.
 Alhambra 91803.
 View flyer with 2019 meeting dates.
-Check back soon for flyer in languages other than English
+View this flyer in these languages:

 Visit the Self Determination Local Advisory Committee webpage for more information about the committee and their meetings.